Refunds of Registration Charges (Withdrawals and Drops)

-Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by September 14, 2015.
+Students who drop a course/s while remaining enrolled in the session are refunded in full for drops completed by the published refund drop date.
 However, because of the tiered tuition rates, not every drop will result in a credit to your account.
 For example, the mandatory tuition and fees between 12 and 15 hours for both undergraduate and graduate resident students is the same dollar amount.
 As a result, a student who drops from 15 to 12 hours will not see a credit to their account because 12 hours costs the same as 15 hours.
 No refunds will be credited and the student is financially responsible for the full cost of the course/s dropped after September 14, 2015 for Fall 2015 Session.

 |Session||Final Drop with Refund Date|

 |Fall 2016 Regular Session||09/12/2016|

 Questions should be directed to Student Accounts, (817) 272-2172.
 Detailed student account information may not be released to anyone other than the student without the student's written permission on file in Student Accounts.